 Because Cryptoglyphs are also designed to be a one-of-a-kind authenticator, you’d not only have to know they are there, but also knowing the exact pattern that was used for a particular code.
 This makes them almost uncrackable, and impossible to easily forge.

-Cryptoglyph is a relatively low-cost way to ensure that anything that has your QR code on it is easily verifiable, so you can finally use your QR code not only to share information, but also to verify that the product or service is genuine.
-No more fakes, frauds or redirects to competitor’s sites and products!
+Cryptoglyph is a relatively low-cost way to ensure that anything that has your QR code on it is easily verifiable thanks to a dedicated mobile app on your phone.
+So you can finally use your QR code not only to share information, but also to verify that the product or service is genuine thanks to the dedicated software.
+No more fakes, frauds or redirects to competitor’s websites and products!

 Another possibility would be to use the Secured QR code technology.
 This technology follows the same principle as Cryptoglyph but adds the tiny holes into the black color of the QR code.